Data and Analysis Related to Trump Administration Executive Orders on Immigrants and Refugees

 REPORT: Deportation and Discretion: Reviewing the Record and Options for Change

-This report analyzes the 3.7 million formal removals that occurred between fiscal 2003-13, offering a profile of deportees, including countries of origin and criminal convictions, as well as how evolving policy could change the number of deportations.
+This report analyzes the 3.7 million formal removals that occurred between fiscal 2003-13, offering a profile of deportees, including countries of origin and criminal convictions.

 REPORT: The Deportation Dilemma: Reconciling Tough and Humane Enforcement